Today, it could be your best option to achieve financial well-being in retirement.

 At Longbridge, we don’t really like the term jumbo reverse mortgage.
 Instead, we prefer to call them private reverse mortgages or proprietary reverse mortgages.
 And here’s why:

-So, the critical difference between the government reverse mortgage and the private (or jumbo) reverse mortgage is that the private option comes with additional flexibility, while still offering the same core benefits and many of the same protections.
+So, the critical difference between the FHA reverse mortgage and the private (or jumbo) reverse mortgage is that the private option comes with additional flexibility, while still offering the same core benefits and many of the same protections.
 More importantly, the private option comes without the high cost of an FHA reverse mortgage.

 As you read on, it’s important to note that when we refer to a jumbo, private, or proprietary reverse mortgage, we are talking about the same thing.